geoffreyvanwyk/phel-lang.org/content/documentation/global-and-local-bindings.md

 (def sum-of-three (+ 1 2 3))
 ```

-To each definition metadata can be attached.
-Metadata is either a Keyword, a String or a Map.
+To each definition, metadata can be attached.
+Metadata is either a keyword, a string or a map.

 ```phel
 (def my-private-definition :private 12)